I Don’t Paint to Make a Political Statement

 Why I paint (What I paint)

 In case you have made it till here I would disappoint you now by saying that the above outburst may be completely unnecessary to understand why I paint what I paint.
 I paint landscapes, nature, animals, birds, humans, faces, figures, scenes from everyday life, things in my immediate surrounding because I just like to paint them.
 That is it.
 Direct interaction with nature and life around me is what inspires and motivates me to paint.
 That is the person who I am.
-For me being authentic is originality and if I persevere long enough with my authenticity it would eventually seep through into your work.
+For me being authentic is originality and if I persevere long enough with my authenticity it would eventually seep through into my work.

 By painting what I paint I do get to see myself in a mirror.
 My work not only tells me who I am it also tells me who I can be.
 It tells me about a better self that I can become.
 May be the act of painting becomes independent of the subject someday.
 May be by painting something else I still would get to see the proverbial mirror.
 But probably it would be devoid of the joy I experience.
 And living without joy is something that is very hard for me to afford.